• Skip to primary navigation

 • After a week, drain the walnuts and tie the galium in cheesecloth for easy removal if you’re using it.

-• Combine with the sugar, and water, and galium or vanilla and simmer for roughly 1 hour on low heat, or until the walnuts are soft.
+• Combine with the sugar, and water, and galium or vanilla and simmer for roughly 1 hour on low heat.

 • Skim off and discard any scum or foam that rises to the top, to ensure a clear syrup.
 Discard the galium leaves.
 If you used a vanilla bean, save it to pack in the jar(s).